top of page

 "Research has shown HIIT workouts to be effective in menopausal and post-menopausal women, improving bone health, reducing fragility, and improving menopausal symptoms.", Shirit Rosenberg, Exercise Physiologist

 Intensity is how hard you are working during exercise, usually measured by heart rate.
 Vigorous is higher than 80% of peak heart rate (equation specifically for women: 206 – (0.88 × age)).
 HIIT is known as vigorous intensity.
 The greatest effect of high-intensity interval training is 85-95% peak heart rate for 1-4 intervals for a short amount of time.
 Research has also shown HIIT workouts to be effective in menopausal and post-menopausal women, improving bone health, reducing fragility, and improving menopausal symptoms.
 Also, the benefits of HIIT as we get older are important and could be included in your workout or as a supplement to other exercises.
 Importantly, HIIT has also been shown to be safe and well-tolerated for fall prevention.
 In conclusion, engaging in HIIT is a safe type of exercise at any age.
 It is however important to pay attention to your body.
 If you have injuries, it is important to understand that you might have limitations and how you can work around these limitations.
-If you are new to HIIT, please let your trainer know this.
-Ola Ka Ola trainers can give a lot of alternatives for people with limitations.
-Remember that if something doesn’t feel right while exercising that needs further evaluation, please contact a medical professional.
+Remember, that if something doesn’t feel right while exercising that needs further evaluation, please contact a medical professional.

 About Shirit Kamil-Rosenberg, EdD, ACSM CEP